apache/openwhisk-wskdeploy/docs/wskdeploy_helloworld_advanced_parms.md

-## "Hello world" Action with input and output parameters
+## "Hello world" Action with basic parameters

 This use case extends the 'Hello world' example with explicit input and output Parameter declarations.